Irritable Bowel Syndrome (IBS) is a gastrointestinal disorder characterised by recurrent digestive stress.

 They reported significant improvements in quality of life, overall IBS symptoms and abdominal pain (35).

-However, the authors did caution that many of the studies were low quality and that more are needed to confirm the findings (35).
+However, the authors did caution that many of the studies were low quality and that more are needed to confirm the findings.

-Summary: Alternative therapies such as relaxation training and cognitive behavior therapy appear worthwhile for persistent IBS symptoms.
+Summary: Alternative therapies such as relaxation training, cognitive behavioral therapy and gut-directed hypnotherapy appear worthwhile for persistent IBS symptoms.

 Minimize Other Known Triggers of Digestive Stress